Frequently Asked Questions

 48. What is the appraised value of my Martin ukulele?

-Martin Guitar cannot appraise your ukulele for you.
-We recommend contacting an independent appraiser for assistance.
+Martin Guitar does not appraise your instruments.
+We recommend contacting an independent appraiser for assistance or reference the Blue Book of Guitars.

 Back to Top